Blubberkins/COMP6080-Presto/README.md

 #### 2.4.1.
 Font adjustment

-* For each text box on the slide, on the slideshow edit screen, the user should be able to change its `font-family`.
+* For each text box on the slide, on the slideshow edit screen, the user should be able to change its `font-family`, the user should be able to choose from at least 3 different font-famlies.

 #### 2.4.2.
 Theme and background picker